 Once you have chosen your niche and are ready to get to work, it will be time to start looking for your first client.

 You will start with your niche.
-Type it into Google, and jump straight to page 5 of the results.
+Type it into Google, start creating a list of companies...

 - Already has a working business

 - Has a web presence

 - Has at least some customers

 - Has been in business for at least a year or two, preferably more